senzing-garage/serve-grpc/docs/examples.md

 ### Docker example - help

+This example shows command-line and environment variables used to modify the behavior of the Senzing gRPC Server.

 1. Show help to list environment variables that can be used in `docker run`'s `--env` parameter.
    Example: